Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Well-Intentioned Extremist: He advocates violence, but publicly, he is only trying to liberate his people from an oppressive regime.
 It turns out that he is an Illuminati agent whose goal is to frame ARC for terrorist attacks, but Marchenko does tell Adam that he considers his actions a necessary evil for Aug freedom even after Marchenko knows that Adam has learned about his true employers.

-- Villainous Breakdown: Marchenko drops his Affably Evil demeanor if Adam uses his killswitch against him.Marchenko: A nice dream, but we both know there is no escape from these men.
-I am a soldier, Brother.
-I accept my fate.
+- Villainous Breakdown: Marchenko drops his Affably Evil demeanor if Adam uses his killswitch against him.Marchenko: Where did you—?

 A member of ARC who suicide bombs Ruzicka Station at the start of the game.